 “Through our platform, you don’t need to do that.
 You can gather this information.
 And you can make your decision.
 So, we also add the trust element between the buyer and the seller,” Karapinar said.

 Hawayek also added that Saudi Arabia and the UAE import most of their eggs from Ukraine, and because of the platform, importers could find alternative sources for their products.
 With a network of over 400 laboratories, the company provides several services through its platform and certification for Halal requirements for certain foods.

 “We did more than 10,000 transactions last year; this includes certification testing, inspection, product registration, and supplier audits,” Karapinar added.

 With 6,000 traders on the platform, Karapinar stated that the company currently has 1,000 traders on QS Monitor from the Kingdom and is planning to grow that number by a minimum of five times.

 In addition, the company is currently in series A funding stage and is on its way to raising $8 million and expanding its staff from 18 to 60 people in the next five months.

-QS Monitor also won UAE’s FoodTech Challenge provided by the Ministry of Climate Change and Environment, which features almost 600 companies.
+QS Monitor also won UAE’s FoodTech Challenge provided by the Ministry of Climate Change and Environment and Tamkeen, in association with ASPIRE, which features almost 437 companies.